History of the Communist Party USA: 1919–1921: Formation and early history

 The Socialist Party then called an emergency convention on August 30, 1919.
 The party's Left Wing Section made plans at a June conference of its own to regain control of the party by sending delegations from the sections of the party that had been expelled to the convention to demand that they be seated.
-However, the language federations, eventually joined by C. E. Ruthenberg and Louis C. Fraina, turned away from that effort and formed their own party, the Communist Party of America at a separate convention on September 1, 1919.
+However, the language federations, eventually joined by C. E. Ruthenberg and Louis C. Fraina, turned away from that effort and formed their own party, the Communist Party of America, at a separate convention on September 1, 1919.
 Meanwhile, plans led by John Reed and Benjamin Gitlow to crash the Socialist Party Convention went ahead.
 Tipped off, the incumbents called the police, who obligingly expelled the leftists from the hall.
 The remaining leftist delegates walked out and meeting with the expelled delegates formed the Communist Labor Party on August 30, 1919.

 The Comintern was not happy with two communist parties and in January 1920 dispatched an order that the two parties, which consisted of about 12,000 members, merge under the name United Communist Party and to follow the party line established in Moscow.
 Part of the Communist Party of America under the leadership of Ruthenberg and Jay Lovestone did this, but a faction under the leadership of Nicholas I. Hourwich and Alexander Bittelman continued to operate independently as the Communist Party of America.
 A more strongly worded directive from the Comintern eventually did the trick and the parties were merged in May 1921.
-Only five percent of the members of the newly formed party were native English-speakers.
-Many of the members came from the ranks of the Industrial Workers of the World (IWW).
+Only five percent of the members of the newly formed party were U.S.-born English-speakers.
+Many members came from the ranks of the Industrial Workers of the World (IWW).